end2endzone/end2endzone-hugo/content/blog/2014-08-14-diy-kitchen-under-cabinet-led-lighting.md

 The dimmer module is optional but I strongly recommend to use one.
 Without the dimmer module, the LED strip is too bright for many situations.
 Full brightness is only required for cutting vegetables.
 For all other scenarios, you will need to reduce the intensity of the light if you want to create ambient lighting during the night or if you need a low-light in the morning.
 Even a warm white (compared to a cool/cold white) strip is too bright when I get out of the bed.
 Anyway, for the price of the module, it should be a no brainer.

 {{< pleasenote >}}
-  Please note that a &quot;normal&quot; wall dimmer cannot be used to power the LED strip since LED can only be dimmed with a [PWM module](http://www.google.ca/#q=12v%20pwm%20dimmer) and not by a variable resistance in the circuit.
+  Please note that a "normal" wall dimmer cannot be used to power the LED strip since LED can only be dimmed with a [PWM module](http://www.google.ca/#q=12v%20pwm%20dimmer) and not by a variable resistance in the circuit.
 {{< /pleasenote >}}